MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-first.md

     ![Screenshots of the requests tab approval and enable requests settings.](./media/entitlement-management-access-package-first/requests-approval-enable.png)

 1. On the **Requestor information** tab, you can ask questions to collect more information from the requestor.
 The questions are shown on the request form and can be either required or optional.
-You are also able to specify whether or not an employees manager can request on their behalf, and if approval is required if they do so.
+You're also able to specify whether or not an employee's manager can request on their behalf, and if approval is required if they do so.
 In this scenario, you haven't been asked to include requestor information for the access package, so you can leave these boxes empty.
 Select **Next** to open the **Lifecycle** tab.

 1. On the **Lifecycle** tab, you specify when a user's assignment to the access package expires.
 You can also specify whether users can extend their assignments.
 In the **Expiration** section:
     1. Set the **Access package assignments expire** to **Number of days**.